saiakarsh193/CubeFace-Detection/README.md

 ### Running the Code

-This starts the flask server.
+To start the flask server.

 `python api.py`